 Terminals that are easy to navigate

-The departure area is bathed in glass and adds far more space than there ever was before.
-Kiosks supplement the traditional check-in counters.
-Frequent travelers may notice that many passengers flying low-cost airlines are less familiar with the check-in process and associated bag rules leading to longer lines.
+You can walk from one end of the terminal to the other in just a few minutes, making navigation straightforward.
+The departure area is bathed in glass and offers far more space than before, with kiosks supplementing traditional check-in counters.
+Frequent travelers may notice that many passengers flying low-cost airlines are less familiar with check-in and bag rules, leading to longer lines.

 Airport dining options

-Do not expect gourmet dining.
-Instead, MYR’s terminals are more likely to offer fast food or grab-and-go options rather than celebrity chef fare.
+MYR’s terminals offer fast food and grab-and-go options rather than gourmet fare.
 My favorite venue is Nacho Hippo Cantina Maxima for Tex-Mex dishes and margaritas in a sit-down restaurant.

-A reliable grab-and-go favorite for me is Chick-fil-a, but the lines can sometimes be quite long.
-If you want something particularly local, Pavilion Bar and Grill serves fan favorites like pizza, burgers and salads.
-I like that some of the craft beers on tap are from local breweries.
+Chick-fil-a is my reliable grab-and-go choice, though lines can get long.
+For something local, Pavilion Bar and Grill serves pizza, burgers and salads.
+I like that the bar serves craft beers from local breweries on tap.

-I like to plan ahead and bring a few snacks with me through security rather than pay the inflated prices in the airport.
-There are also several bars and even vending machines in the airport.
-Salt & Tide has a nice mix of domestic and international wine plus numerous beer choices.
+I plan ahead and bring snacks through security rather than pay inflated airport prices.
+Several bars are available throughout.
+Salt & Tide has a nice mix of beer and wine choices.

 Interesting airport amenities for travelers